buymeagoat/Selenite/README.md

    - We create registry rows and folders for these providers (all disabled until you add weights):
      **ASR**: whisper, faster-whisper, wav2vec2 (base/lv60), nemo conformer-CTC (en), vosk (small/large en-US), coqui-stt (en-US), transformers (XLS-R/WavLM).
      **Diarizer**: pyannote pipeline (diarization-3.1, segmentation-3.0, wespeaker-voxceleb), nemo-diarizer, speechbrain (ecapa embedding pipeline), resemblyzer (encoder + clustering).
-   - Download each model checkpoint manually into `backend/models/<provider>/<entry>/...`.
+   - Download each model checkpoint manually into `backend/models/<provider>/<weight>/...`.
 No weights are shipped or auto-downloaded.
-   - In Admin UI (or REST), enable the entries you populated and choose defaults.
-If the registry is empty or all entries are disabled, job creation is blocked with "Contact admin to register a model."
+   - In Admin UI (or REST), enable the weights you populated and choose defaults.
+If the registry is empty or all weights are disabled, job creation is blocked with "Contact admin to register a model weight."

 4. **Frontend setup**:
 ```bash